PranayKr/Deep_Reinforcement_Learning_Projects/README.md

      All the Source code files and pretrained model weights are present here alongwith with downloaded unity environment file for Windows (64-bit) OS

-     NOTE: All the cells can executed at once by choosing the option (Restart and Run All) in the Kernel Tab
+     NOTE: 1) All the cells can executed at once by choosing the option (Restart and Run All) in the Kernel Tab
+           2) Please change the name of the (*.pth) file where the model weights are getting saved during training to avoid overwriting of already existing pre-trained model weights existing currently with the same filename

      1) Vanilla Deep Q-net algorithm Training / Testing Details :
         Files Used :